Eli-Watson/eli-watson.github.io/content/Articles/Balisong/index.md

 +++

 ## Intro
-The balisong is a pilipino knife made famous by video games and flash tricks.
+The balisong is a pilipino knife made famous by video games and flashy tricks.
 But how good is it for a EDC?

 ## Origins of the Balisong
 The balisong, also known as the Butterfly Knife, originated in the philippines as a reliable and simple utility knife.
 Its design consists of two handles and a blade witch rotate to open and close the blade.